-During 2015, we reached out to shareholders owning approximately 55% of our outstanding shares to discuss executive compensation and other corporate governance matters.
-We held meetings with, or received informal feedback from, shareholders owning approximately 27% of the outstanding shares.
-This outreach was a continuation of
+W hat we hos rd vv nai WE 1102 II ()

+How we responded

+Shareholders want more transparency into how the annual bonuses for our NEOs are determined and how they are aligned with Company performance.

+For bonuses paid for 2014 and 2015 performance, we modified the bonus plan to be more formulaic; the bonuses were based on specific financial and business goals which align the bonus payouts with Company performance.
+We continued this formulaic approach for the 2016 bonus plan.

+Shareholders prefer goals to determine vesting of grants of equity awards that are largely different from the goals used to determine the annual bonus.

+For the equity grants made in January 2015 and 2016, vesting of performance-based equity awards is based on growth in adjusted book value per share, which is a different financial goal than is used in determining annual bonuses.

+Shareholders prefer that equity awards vest based on performance against multi-year goals, not annual goals.

+For the equity grants made in January 2015 and 2016, full vesting of performance-based equity awards requires achievement of a three-year cumulative book value growth goal.

+The Company should adopt a "double trigger" mechanism in order for equity awards to vest upon a change in control and should eliminate excise tax gross-ups from all change in control agreements.

+We modified our change in control agreements to eliminate both "single trigger" vesting of equity awards and excise tax gross-ups (gross-ups were previously only available for executives younger than 62).
+In addition, we implemented "double trigger" change in control vesting in our equity grants made in January 2015 and in our 2015 Omnibus Incentive Plan, which governs equity grants made after its adoption in April 2015.

+The Company should adopt a more robust "clawback" policy.

+We extended the scope of our clawback policy to apply to cash compensation in addition to the previously covered compensation from equity awards.

+The Company should incorporate certain "best practice" provisions in its Omnibus Incentive Plan.

-How we responded or 2014 and 2015 performance, we modified the ore formulaic; the bonuses were based on specific ess goals which align the bonus payouts with once.
-We continued this formulaic approach for the ts made in January 2015 and 2016, vesting of equity awards is based on growth in adjusted e, which is a different financial goal than is used in conuses. s made in January 2015 and 2016, full vesting of equity awards requires achievement of a three-k value growth goal. hange in control agreements to eliminate both ing of equity awards and excise tax gross-ups viously only available for executives younger than implemented "double trigger" change in control y grants made in January 2015 and in our 2015 Plan, which governs equity grants made after its 5. scope of our clawback policy to apply to cash ddition to the previously covered compensation m vesting period for all except 5% of shares to be an, and we removed from the plan: (1) automatic g of equity awards upon a change in control; for shares withheld for tax purposes; and (3) the ittee to accelerate vesting, except under certain such as death or retirement).
+We added a minimum vesting period for all except 5% of shares to be issued under the plan, and we removed from the plan: (1) automatic single trigger vesting of equity awards upon a change in control; (2) share recycling for shares withheld for tax purposes; and (3) the ability of the Committee to accelerate vesting, except under certain specified instances (such as death or retirement).

-were in support of the compensation of our NEOs.
+Following the 2015 Annual Meeting, the Committee reviewed the results of the Say on Pay vote.
+More than 99% of the votes cast on the proposal were in support of the compensation of our NEOs.
 The Committee viewed this voting result as confirmation that shareholders were in support of the overall compensation program.